-Expert coaching is also critical for school staff that are implementing behavioral, mental, and social-emotional supports and services.
-Staff who are delivering Tier 1 supports will need ongoing training and coaching from experts in the program/ support model, as well as access to expert behavioral health consultation to support implementation of classroom-level behavioral health and social emotional programming and procedures (e.g., SEL curricula and positive schoolwide behavior expectations).
+Expert coaching is also critical for school staff that are implementing evidence-based supports and services.
+Staff who are delivering Tier 1 supports will need ongoing training and coaching from experts in the program/support model, as well as access to expert behavioral health consultation to support implementation of classroom-level behavioral health and prevention programming and procedures (e.g., positive schoolwide behavior expectations).
 Behavioral health staff implementing Tier 2/3 school and community-based behavioral health interventions will also need ongoing training and coaching from experts in the practice model.
 Behavioral health consultation and coaching can be provided by school- and/or community-based behavioral health staff.